lcolladotor/lcolladotor.github.com/_drafts/2015-01-10-sparkline.knit.md

 <!--
 -->
-Additional semantic markup can be added the the citations themselves, such as the reason for the citation. https://github.com/trinker/knitcitations
+Additional semantic markup can be added to the citations themselves, such as the reason for the citation. https://github.com/trinker/knitcitations

 * `knitrBootstrap`